kitoki/kitoki.github.io/_posts/tina_huang_tips.md

 - priming (taking glance before actually learning)
   - if possible make it more enjoyable, such as, find multiple article that related with this topic, find multiple way to explore, check wikipedia outline, a way to get you motivated, find research with similar subject, project based,
   - find a way more engaging

+## how to take notes for technical things

+- tools
+- pre-learning (priming)
+- learning the concept (the framework of references)
+- project notes